Boynton Primary School

 Spelling: Spellings are sent home on a Monday to be learnt for a test on Friday.

-Our topic this term is World War II
+Our topic this term is Europe

-As always, our continued emphasis will be grammar, spellings, punctuation and reading through daily practice and weekly guided reading sessions.
+As always, our continued emphasis will be grammar, spellings, punctuation and reading through daily practice and weekly guided reading sessions

 Music will see us continuing to develop our skills of the 5 strands of the 'Model Music Curriculum' which are: performing, listening, composing, the history of music and the inter-related dimensions or elements of music.
 This term will focus in particular on duration, pitch, structure and timbre as we explore both tuned and untuned percussion instruments in order to play and improvise chords and melodies.
 We will also continue to incorporate other musical cultures into our curriculum through our music appreciation assemblies so our pupils learn to respect and value music from all over the world.

 At Boynton, we recognise the importance of promoting positive mental health and emotional wellbeing to our students and their families.
-We aim to create an open culture around the discussion of mental health and wellbeing and to empower our children be able to regulate their emotions.
+We aim to create an open culture around the discussion of mental health and wellbeing and to empower our children to be able to regulate their emotions.
 By implementing the Zones of Regulation curriculum we aim to teach our pupils to identify emotions in themselves and others and provide them with bank of strategies to help regulate their emotions and improve their wellbeing.

 We really appreciate your support by encouraging your child to read at least 5 times a week, to practice their spellings and to complete their homework and return it back to school on the hand in date.
 Many thanks.